Things To Know About Asbestos, A Useful, But Hazardous, Substance

 Asbestos is a naturally occurring substance that has been used since ancient times for its fire-resistant qualities.
-In the United States, it came into widespread industrial usage in the 1800s – with disastrous consequences for many workers.
+In the United States, it came into widespread industrial usage in the 1800s and beyond – with disastrous consequences for many workers.